jbuchbinder/jbuchbinder.github.com/source/quotes/index.md

 "All people know the same truth.
 Our lives consist of how we choose to distort it." - Woody Allen (from *Deconstructing Harry*)

+"As long as I have a want, I have a reason for living.
+Satisfaction is death." - George Bernard Shaw (from *Overruled*, 1912)

 ## Healthcare

 "Even if you don’t have health insurance in America, you get taken care of.
 That could be defined as universal health care." – Tom Thompson, HHS Secretary, [as quoted by Senator Tom Daschle][1] as an example of politicians being out of touch with the realities of healthcare.